quarkiverse/quarkus-embedded-postgresql/README.md

 ## Usage

-Include this dependency in your pom
+For AMD64, include this dependency in your pom

 ```
    <dependency>